Cross Country Skiing in Mammoth Lakes

 Once past the first 1/3 mile, you have a couple of miles of rolling terrain and then a short climb to the vista point.

-This is a great place to get some epic backcountry views of the Minarets, Ritter, and Banner.
+This is a great place to get epic backcountry views of the Minarets, Ritter, and Banner.
 You also get a unique view of Mammoth Mountain from the vista.

 The Inyo National Forest also has a complete winter trail system that you can use for FREE.
 They offer up what we call the Blue Diamond System.